maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/previous-years.md

 - mention `debugger;`. show how to blackbox a script (from context menu, not though typing out file url like in the recording). stop on (un)caught exceptions
-- Suggest learning devtools well - will be very helful in the long term
+- Suggest learning devtools well - will be very helpful in the long term
   - Official docs are long, but very comprehensive and super helpful - https://developer.chrome.com/docs/devtools/
   - Based on those docs, I have shorter